hendercine/SundayAssemblyLosAngeles/README.md

 It also enables assemblers to connect with each other and Sunday Assembly organizers in between assemblies, with notifications about service and social events and a "calendar of events" widget.
+### Installation
+#### Setup Signing config
+If you wish to install the release variant, generate a keystore and signed Apk.
+Then create a file called keystore.properties.
+There is a sample keystore properties file in the repo from which you can copy a template and paste it into your actual keystore.properties file and adjust the settings.

+Further nest your passwords in the gradle.properties file and name them STORE_PASSWORD and KEY_PASSWORD.

+NOTE: This step can be skipped.
+As long as you create a keystore.properties files Android Studio should allow your gradle to build and then you run the app from the freeDebug Build Variant.
+#### Download Google Services Json File
+In order to run the app you will need to create a Firebase project in the Firebase console and connect the app to that project.
+This can be done within Android Studio with pretty detailed instructions from google.
+Once you've completed all the steps a google-services.json file should be downloaded and will then allow you to run the app.

+NOTE: Please be sure that your google-services.json file is included in your .gitignore file.
+All of the excluded files should be listed in this repo's gitignore as well.

 ### Current State of App
 ![screenshot_1](sala_handheld_portrait_1.png?raw=true "MainActivity
 on a Handheld Device in Portrait")